mohabedalgani/BioInduction/README.md

 # Contents
-1. uncompressed 595 folders and combine them in one Datafram (.CSV)
+1. Uncompressing 595 folders and combining them in one Datafram (.CSV)
 2. Filteration and log2 transformation